ffilz/nfs-ganesha/src/doc/man/ganesha-core-config.rst

     Whether this Ganesha is part of a cluster of Ganeshas.
 Its vendor specific option.

+cluster_nodeid(string, default NULL)
+    If Ganesha is part of cluster, ID of the ganesha's instance/daemon.

 fsid_device(bool, default false)
     Whether to use device major/minor for fsid.